MrRKernelPanic/PokerHands/README.md

 e.g. ```pytest -k "each_player"``` will run the 8 tests that deal with each player having similar hands.

-### Reflections
+## Reflections
 This was my first real attempt of working closely with someone else on a single project together.
 I found this process very interesting and rewarding.
 I had some clear ideas of how I wanted to approach this however I really had to 'scale back' many of these ideas and start from a much simpler place, this let the code develop over time through the various sessions we worked upon this.
 This approach of taking smaller chunks and simpler tests meant that code could be more easily refactored, checked and then made generic and simplified.
 Working with someone else also meant that I could talk through and justify some of my design choices and reasoning, I would then get alternative view or suggestions and considerations that I had not thought about.
 An agreement upon the next steps was then discussed and agreed upon.
 I really liked this way of working and learnt a great deal throughout the process and really appreciated the communication required throughout.

 From a coding point of view I had never come across 'enums' or their usage and learnt the benefits of only having to change code in a limited number of places by using references to it throughout the code.
 This was also good practice of using dictionaries and keys to count and calculate.
 It was also a good reminder of using objects and classes to structure the data and make the code more readable and legible to others.

-This is one of the larger, more complicated project I have done with 100+ lines of test code and 28+ individual tests and a couple of hundred lines of carefully considered and refactored code.
+This is one of the larger, more complicated project I have done with 100+ lines of test code and 35 individual tests and a couple of hundred lines of carefully considered and refactored code.

+I also realised quite late into the project that I hadn't strictly been following the PEP8 guidelines, installed an appropriate linter for Python and cleaned up the code, this mean splitting several of the more complex lines with a ```\``` something I had not really practised to stay within the 70 char per line limit.

+I took a good chunk of time at the end of the project to refactor several of the larger sections of my code trying to work more towards readable and simple to understand code.
+I also discovered there is not 'switch or case statment' in Python I ended up with a rather large if/elif/else statement, but it tried to make this as simple to follow as possible.